Is Slovakia on a fast track to illiberalism? – DW – 01/15/2024

 That leaves Fico's opponents pinning their hopes on Brussels.

 EU institutions are wary of the premier's plans.
-The European Commission has urged Fico to slow down with his fast-tracked reforms, and Justice Commissioner Didier Reynders has pledged: "We will not hesitate to act if needed."
+The European Commission has urged Fico to slow down with his fast-tracked reforms.
+In December, Justice Commissioner Didier Reynders pledged on the social media platform X that "we will not hesitate to act if needed."

-The European Public Prosecutor's Office concluded that "the proposed amendments … constitute a serious risk of breaching the rule of law" and put "the Slovak government's intention to fulfill its duty to effectively protect the Union budget … into question."
+In a news release in December, the European Public Prosecutor's Office announced that it had concluded that "the proposed amendments ... constitute a serious risk of breaching the rule of law" and put "the Slovak government's intention to fulfill its duty to effectively protect the Union budget ... into question."

-That very same question was the legal trigger for Brussels to freeze billions in funds for Hungary and Poland, and there is hope that this could yet prove enough of a threat to the Slovak PM to get him to back down.
+That very same question was the legal trigger for Brussels to freeze billions in funds for Hungary and Poland, and there is hope that this could yet prove enough of a threat to the Slovak prime minister to get him to back down.

-However, in Slovakia, there's little confidence that Brussels' glacier-like bureaucracy will be able to disrupt Fico's dash towards illiberalism.
-The PM is keenly aware that the EU failed for years to clamp down on serial abuse of democratic standards by his next-door neighbor, Orban, and he appears undaunted by the threat of EU action.
+In Slovakia, however, there's little confidence that the European Union's glacierlike bureaucracy will be able to disrupt Fico's dash towards illiberalism.
+The prime minister is keenly aware that the European Union failed for years to clamp down on serial abuse of democratic standards by his next-door neighbor, Orban, and he appears undaunted by the threat of EU action.

-"The EU can't move quickly, and the government knows that" says Matisak.
+"The EU can't move quickly, and the government knows that," Matisak said.
 "They will just continue slowly boiling the frog."

 Edited by: Aingeal Flanagan